ConnorBP/pokemon-git-tracker/README.md

 2. **Verify the installation**:
    - Open your terminal or command prompt and run `terraform -help`.
 You should see a list of the available Terraform commands.

+3. **Initialize terraform on your system**
+   - In your terminal or command prompt run `cd terraform` from the project root.
+Then run `terraform init` to initialize terraform.

 #### Additional Tips

 - **Help & Resources**: To get started with IaC (Infraestructure as Code), visit the Terraforms AWS deep dive [IaC with AWS](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code) and [Terraform AWS Example Modules](https://github.com/terraform-aws-modules).